Seeing is Believing: A New Way to Design Homes with VR

 Custom Builds

-Designers can use VR to showcase furniture, color palettes, and lighting schemes.
-Clients can see the full impact of changes instantly.
+Designers can use VR to show customers the furniture layout, color combination screens, and lighting schemes.
+Clients sense the full scope of their modifications immediately.

 Challenges of Adopting VR